nicooprat/alfred-ocr/README.md

 1. [Install `tesseract` on your system](https://github.com/tesseract-ocr/tesseract/wiki#macos):

    a.
-Install Homebrew if you haven't
+Install [Homebrew](https://brew.sh) if you haven't

    b.
-Then `brew install tesseract`(if you need English only) or `brew install tesseract-lang`(if you need additional     langugages.)
+Then `brew install tesseract` (if you need English only) or `brew install tesseract-lang`( if you need additional     langugages, this will install most of the popular languages)

 2. Download the [workflow](https://github.com/johnnyhoichuen/alfred-ocr/blob/master/OCR%20multi%20lang.alfredworkflow)
 3. Double click to install it in Alfred

-## If you need multiple languages
+## What's inside

 5 lines of code: